-in an eviction, it is important that the landlord's actions are proper and legal so the eviction case is not jeopardized.
+in an eviction, it is important to make sure the landlord's actions are legal so the eviction case is not jeopardized.
 We often tell our clients that most evictions never make it in front of a judge, but we always should act as if this is one of those cases that a judge will have to decide.

 Even after an eviction is filed, the court process provides other opportunities to voluntarily allow the tenant to vacate the property.
-For example, many times the tenant will simply move out during the process.
-If they refuse to leave and a hearing is required in the eviction, we always attempt to meet with the tenant prior to the hearing in order to negotiate a settlement that the landlord is satisfied with.
+For example, sometimes the tenant will simply move out during the process.
+If they refuse to leave and a court hearing is required, we always attempt to meet with the tenant prior to the hearing in order to negotiate a settlement that the landlord is satisfied with.